No justice, no peace

 "No justice, no peace" is a political slogan which originated during protests against acts of ethnic violence against African Americans.
 Its precise meaning is contested.
-The slogan was used as early as 1986, following the killing of Michael Griffith by a mob of white youths.
+The slogan was used as early as 1986, following the killing of Michael Griffith by a mob of youths.

 History

 Linguist Ben Zimmer writes that use of the slogan "No justice, no peace" during protests goes back as far as the 1986 killing of Michael Griffith.
 Griffith, a Trinidadian immigrant, and three friends, all black, were assaulted by a mob of white youths in the Howard Beach, Queens, New York City.
 Griffith fled the attackers onto a nearby highway, where he was fatally struck by a passing car.
 In 2014, civil-rights activist Al Sharpton recounted: "In the midst of the protest, someone yelled the slogan, 'No justice, no peace'.
 Others began doing the same, and from then on I adopted it as a rallying cry each and every time a grave miscarriage of justice has befallen the disenfranchised."